Back when I was in high school, I struggled a lot with my weight.

 3. HIIT (High-Intensity Interval Training) for Quick Results

-When I needed quick results, I switched to High-Intensity Interval Training (HIIT).
-HIIT involves short bursts of intense exercise followed by brief rest periods.
 It’s tough, but it’s super effective for burning calories in a short amount of time.

 How it worked for me: I started doing 20-minute HIIT workouts that combined sprinting with bodyweight exercises.
 The results were quick because these sessions boost your metabolism and continue to burn calories even after the workout.